aastha1534/HR-Analytics-Attendance/README.md

 employee fell from 17.8 (April) to 16.4 (May) to 10.4 (June).
 WFH held steady at roughly 1.7–2.0 days/employee/month across all three months.

 Leave is concentrated in a small group — the top 10 leave-takers account for a disproportionate share of total leave days.

 A handful of employees work from home almost exclusively.
 Leave requests cluster around certain weekdays — a pattern worth watching for approval-policy implications.
 Data quality note
-The source workbook links 24 employee codes to more than one name across different months (e.g. Atq-335 appears as both "Tori Shannon" and "Madelynn Gray").
-This is preserved as-is throughout the project rather than silently merged, since it looks like a data-entry inconsistency worth a cleaning pass before this feeds a production HR system.